On the Importance of Uncertainty in Decision-Making with Large Language Models: Additional experimental details

 \subsubsection{Computational resources}

-Our experiments were conducted on one NVIDIA A100 GPU with 40GBs of VRAM.
-One random run, with, $T=100$ took about 30 minutes for the fastest bandits (i.e., greedy and dropout) and up to 40 minutes for the bandits that had to compute the Hessian (i.e., Diag.
+Our experiments were conducted on one NVIDIA A100 GPU with 80GBs of VRAM.
+One random run with a GPT2 (124M) bandit, $T=100$, took about 30 minutes for the fastest bandits (i.e., greedy and dropout) and up to 45 minutes for the bandits that had to compute the Hessian (i.e., Diag.
 LA and Last LA).
-We ran 5 different bandit models for 20 random runs during the testing phase, taking a total of around 58 hours of computation.
+We ran 5 different bandit models for 20 random runs during the testing phase, \rebuttal{and we repeated those runs for all four tasks.
+In total, the experiments with GPT2 bandits took around 220 hours of computation.
+The experiments done with GPT2-XL (1.5B) bandits, $T=100$, 20 random runs, 5 different bandit models, \texttt{hate} task, took around 50 hours of computation.}